 The character of WordCamps Europe has changed significantly with this scale, if you think back to the camps just 3/4/5 years ago.
 The nice thing, however, is that the camp in Berlin was extremely international, with supposedly over 50 languages represented.

-While at past events the German-speaking "bubble" tended to keep to itself, this was completely different here.
-In discussions, at the stands and during the evening leisure activities, there was a lively mixture, with English as the official language.
-It felt as if the exchange had never been so lively as at this WCEU.
+While at past events the German-speaking "bubble" also liked to keep to itself, this was completely different here.
+In discussions, at the booths and during the evening leisure activities, there was a lively mixture, with English as the official language.
+It felt like the exchange had never been as lively as at this WCEU.
 Besides all the technical facts, this is the most important message: WordPress and its community are colorful, open, future-oriented and diverse.

 As expected, the keynote by Matt Mullenweg, the co-founder of WordPress , met with great interest.
 Not surprisingly, his main topic was the not-so-new WordPress editor Gutenberg, which is gradually developing into an exciting tool for collaborative and, above all, multilingual writing.
 This heralds a new chapter that does justice to the editor's great namesake.